Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 270,753 people, 99,612 houses or apartments, and a median cost of homes of $456,592, real estate costs in Jersey City are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive New Jersey communities.
+With a population of 270,753, 100,049 total housing units (homes and apartments), and a median house value of $448,778, real estate costs in Jersey City are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive New Jersey communities.

-Large apartment complexes or high rise apartments are the single most common housing type in Jersey City, accounting for 48.21% of the city's housing units.
-Other types of housing that are prevalent in Jersey City include duplexes, homes converted to apartments or other small apartment buildings ( 35.88%), single-family detached homes ( 8.09%), and a few row houses and other attached homes ( 7.63%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Large apartment complexes or high rise apartments are the single most common housing type in Jersey City, accounting for 49.03% of the city's housing units.
+Other types of housing that are prevalent in Jersey City include duplexes, homes converted to apartments or other small apartment buildings ( 35.42%), single-family detached homes ( 8.12%), and a few row houses and other attached homes ( 7.26%).
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

-Relative to New Jersey, our data show that Jersey City's latest annual appreciation rate is higher than 90% of the other cities and towns in New Jersey.
+Relative to New Jersey, our data show that Jersey City's latest annual appreciation rate is lower than 50% of the other cities and towns in New Jersey.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Jersey City differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Jersey City - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Jersey City real estate investment or home purchase decisions.